wszczepa00/ToDoApp/README.md

 # ToDoApp

-Simple todo application using wpf technology with ORM, database supported in Entity Framework technology and communication with an external api for checking weather in given cities.
+Simple todo application using wpf technology with ORM database supported in Entity Framework technology and communication with an external api for checking weather in given cities.

 To Compile: